Square Payroll Review: Is It the Right Payroll Software for Your Business?

 Square Payroll provides automated tax calculations, payments, and filings for federal, state, and local taxes.
 At the end of the year, it generates and files W-2 and 1099 MISC forms.
 Your employees can also download the tax forms and view their pay stubs via the Square Team app (for iOS and Android devices).

-Square Payroll has a mobile payroll app designed specifically for employers and/or payroll administrators—it even ranks high in our best payroll apps guide, earning the top spot.
-This allows you to run payroll, track PTO, manage pre- and post-deductions, and view benefits plans on iOS and Android devices—provided an internet connection is available.
+Square Payroll has a mobile payroll app designed specifically for employers and payroll administrators.
+It allows you to run payroll, track PTO, manage pre- and post-deductions, and view benefits plans on iOS and Android devices—provided an internet connection is available.

 While Square Payroll may have limited HR features, the solutions it offers are sufficient enough to help you handle essential employee management processes with ease.
 Its new hire reporting, benefits plan options, and online employee accounts with self-onboarding tools are just some of the functionalities that contributed to this provider’s 4.25 out of 5 rating for HR features.